tereza-org/tereza/packages/zettel/tests/__mocks__/notes/zettel/related-zettel-2.md

 ---
-title: Related Zettel 3
+title: Related Zettel 2
 date: 2020-01-01
-excerpt: This is post not a draft.
+description: This is note not a draft.
 tags:
   - related-tag
 ---